chicolucio/chicolucio.github.io/_pages/home.md

   overlay_filter: 0.60 # same as adding an opacity of 0.5 to a black background
 ---

-Data Scientist with strong experience in Python, machine learning, and data analysis.
+Data Scientist with strong experience in SQL, Python, machine learning, and data analysis.
 Skilled at leading end-to-end projects (from data cleaning to predictive modeling) and improving processes through advanced analytics.
 Eager to leverage technical and communication skills in data-driven roles.

 For a deeper dive into my career, view my [resume](about.md){:
 .btn .btn--info}